eomereu/cheatsheets/CSS3.md

 ```

 [**border-radius**](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius)
 Rounds the corners of an element's outer border edge.
-We can set a single radius to make circular corners, or two radii to make elliptical corners.
+We can set a single radius to make circular corners, or two radiuses to make elliptical corners.
 ```css
 #square1 {
   border-radius: 30px;